svmpsy/psyscaling/README.md

 *You can also download the archive from GitHub and install it offline.*

-*Some functions require libraries: re, csv, pandas, Pillow, imhist, IPython, cv2, scipy, seaborn, bioinfokit, statsmodels, pingouin.*
+*Some functions require libraries: re, csv, cv2, scipy, seaborn, bioinfokit, statsmodels, pingouin.*

 **- discr**